fuyahuii/StyEmp/README.md

+**This repository is currently being updated and is not yet complete.**

 The official codes for the paper: Yahui Fu, Chenhui Chu, Tatsuya Kawahara. "[StyEmp: Stylizing Empathetic Response Generation via Multi-Grained Prefix Encoder and Personality Reinforcement](https://arxiv.org/pdf/2408.02271)."
 SIGDIAL 2024.
-This repository is currently being updated and is not yet complete.

 If you find this repository or paper useful, please kindly cite our paper:
 ```
 @inproceedings{fu2024styemp,